onflow/flow-cli/docs/send-transactions.md

 - Valid inputs: the name of an account defined in the configuration (`flow.json`)

 Specify the name of the account that will be used to sign the transaction.

+### Arguments

+- Flag: `--arg`
+- Valid inputs: argument in `Type:Value` format.

+Arguments passed to the Cadence transaction in `Type:Value` format.
+The `Type` must be the same as type in the transaction source code for that argument.

+### Arguments JSON

+- Flag: `--argsJSON`
+- Valid inputs: arguments in JSON-Cadence form.

+Arguments passed to the Cadence transaction in `Type:Value` format.
+The `Type` must be the same type as the corresponding parameter in the Cadence transaction code.

+### Payload

+- Flag: `--payload`
+- Valid inputs: any filename and path valid on the system.

+Specify the filename containing valid transaction payload that will be used for signing.
+To be used with the `flow transaction sign` command.

 ### Host